phillipsj/phillipsj/input/posts/azure-deploying-mkdocs-to-app-service.md

 ![](/images/other-tutorials/deploy-mkdocs/click-create-web-app.png)

+## Step 5:  Creating the site.

-## Step 4:  A new blade will open, enter requested fields.
+A new blade will open, enter requested fields.
 I like to group my resources together by function, but feel free to add to an existing one if you want.
 I selected a free plan that I already had created.
 I am also going to turn on *Application Insights* to provide me some analytics.
 Finally, click *Create* and you should get a notification that it is being deployed.

 ![](/images/other-tutorials/deploy-mkdocs/click-create-web-app-2.png)